misiektoja/spotify_monitor/README.md

 ```

 Your Spotify client needs to be installed and running for this feature to work.

+Host Spotify auto-play is unavailable by default inside a container because the container cannot control the Spotify client running on the host.
+Run Spotify Monitor locally if you need `TRACK_SONGS` or `--track-in-spotify`.
+A container run prints one warning before monitoring and `--doctor` reports `[WARN]`, but the setting is not disabled automatically.

 The tool fully supports automatic playback on **Linux** and **macOS**.
 This means it will automatically play the changed track and can also pause or play the indicated track once the user becomes inactive (see the `SP_USER_GOT_OFFLINE_TRACK_ID` configuration option).